Parental brain: In animal fathers

 In father rats, just as in the mother rats, a decrease in neurogenesis in the hippocampus occurs postpartum.
 Just like in mothers, fathers also have increased levels of glucocorticoids which are thought to suppress the production of new cells in the brain.

 Marmoset fathers have enhanced dendritic spine density in the prefrontal cortex.
 This increase correlates with increase in vasopressin receptors in this area of the paternal brain.
 With age, this effect is reversed, and is therefore believed to be driven by father-infant interactions.

 Changes in neurogenesis in the prefrontal cortex of the paternal brain have been linked in some species to recognition of kin.

 In human fathers

 Being exposed to crying babies activates the prefrontal cortex and the amygdala in both fathers and mothers, but not in non-parents.
 The level of testosterone in the paternal brain correlates with the effectiveness of the father's response to the baby's cry.
 Increased levels of prolactin in the paternal brain has also been correlated with a more positive response to the infant's cry.
+Similar to mothers, fathers have a reduction of gray matter in the orbitofrontal cortex areas, and increase of gray matter in the hypothalamus and amygdala after having a child.